kiran3807/python-promise-tutorial/README.md

 However call-backs, despite being a step-up from all those conditionals, still have the potential to get confusing.
 Callbacks represent something called the **Inversion of control**.
 Basically you give the async function the control of the call-back.
 You don't do the actual calling, the async function does

-This can lead to nesting of functions, leading to some bery confusing code.
+This can lead to nesting of functions, leading to some very confusing code.
 Its called the *Pyramid of doom*.
 For example say we need to 5 async operations in a sequence.
 Using call-backs the code would be something like this :

 ```python
 def callback_1():